 1968: The Assassination Of RFK

 After the shocking assassination of his brother President John F. Kennedy, Robert F. Kennedy stepped up to become the next Democratic candidate for president.
 Lyndon B. Johnson, who had inherited the presidency after the death of JFK, was re-elected in 1965.
 Naturally, he sought re-election in 1968.
-But Bobby Kennedy presented a serious challenge to the establishment Democrats, running on a platform of civil rights which disavowed the stances of his late brother’s vice president.
+But Bobby Kennedy presented a serious challenge to the establishment Democrats, running on a platform of civil rights that disavowed the stances of his late brother’s vice president.
 With a comparatively progressive agenda, RFK emerged as the presidential primary frontrunner, channeling the power of the Kennedy name.

 But on June 5, 1968, the campaign of Robert F. Kennedy came to a disastrous end.
 After addressing supporters in the ballroom of the Ambassador Hotel in Los Angeles, California, Kennedy tried to exit the building when 24-year-old Sirhan Sirhan opened fire, killing the spirited candidate in his tracks.
 Vice president Hubert Humphrey went on to the official Democratic nominee.
 The messy election year, which also saw the assassination of Martin Luther King Jr. and the continuation of widespread protests against the Vietnam War, has gone down in history as the most tumultuous… perhaps until recently.
 The death of Robert F. Kennedy paved the way for a defeat by Republicans; Richard Nixon won that November.
 But Bobby Kennedy is still remembered as a paragon of modern liberalism.
 He left behind his pregnant widow Ethel Skakel Kennedy and their 11 (!) children.
 And some of those children would go on to meet tragic ends of their own.